|Restrictions:||GW applicants only|

 International exchange students can apply for accommodation in Bocconi Residence Halls through the ISD Housing Office.
 Resources for on and off campus housing are available at Bocconi's International Student Desk.

-Career Development*Exchange students have full access to the career center.
+Career Development*Exchange students have full access to the career center at Bocconi.
 Exchange students are strongly encouraged to meet with The F. David Fowler Career Center prior to departure for the exchange.

 Fall Exchange - March 15th